 The data set reported for all endpoints does not include relevant, reliable and adequate information for the category members to support your read-across hypothesis.
-This is due to the deficiencies of studies explained in the sections which relate to adequacy, reliability and relevance in sections i.B.a., i.B.b. and i.B.c. of this appendix, as well as in the appendices on reasons for the requests A-C.
+This is due to the deficiencies of studies explained in the sections which relate to adequacy, reliability and relevance in sections i.B.a., i.B.b. of this appendix, as well as in the appendices on reasons for the requests A-B.